Andaz Apna Apna: Plot

 Soon, Ram Gopal arrives in India and seeing the true nature of Amar and Prem, declines their marriages with Raveena and Karishma, respectively.
-They plan a fake kidnapping of him along with their friends where they will heroically "rescue" him which will make him agree for their marriages.
+They plan a fake kidnapping of him along with their friends where they will heroically "rescue" him which will make him agree to their marriages.
 Teja also plans along with Robert and Bhalla to kidnap Ram Gopal and steal all of his money converted into his diamonds.
 Robert and Bhalla somehow manage to kidnap Ram Gopal which shocks Amar and Prem.
 When they go to Teja's hideout to rescue Ram Gopal, they mistake Teja for him and take him to his house.

-The next day, Raveena and Karishma tell their suspicion to Amar and Prem who discover the truth on secretly following Teja to his hideout where Ram Gopal tricks him and escapes his hideout prison.
+The next day, Raveena and Karishma tell their suspicion to Amar and Prem who discover the truth by secretly following Teja to his hideout where Ram Gopal tricks him and escapes his hideout prison.
 However, Amar and Prem mistake him for Teja and imprison him again - resulting in Teja imprisoning Amar and Prem as well before escaping from his hideout.
-Amar and Prem still manage to convince Robert and Bhalla that Ram Gopal is Teja and free him from the prison.
+Amar and Prem still manage to convince Robert and Bhalla that Ram Gopal is Teja and free him from prison.
 An escaping Teja is then stopped by Amar and Prem along with Robert and Bhalla.

 Meanwhile, throughout the film, Robert and Bhalla are constantly harassed by Crime Master Gogo who is demanding his money taken by Teja back, but he discovers Ram Gopal's diamonds and he kidnaps him along with Raveena and Karishma.
 At Gogo's hideout, Amar and Prem arrive and they try to control the situation along with Ram Gopal as each motive of each villain is revealed in a comic standoff.
 However, the police who were already called by Amar and Prem, are able to find Gogo's hideout and arrest all of the criminals.
-Ram Gopal finally gets all of his diamonds back and he also agrees for the marriages of Amar and Prem with Raveena and Karishma, respectively.
+Ram Gopal finally gets all of his diamonds back and he also agrees to the marriages of Amar and Prem with Real Karishma and Raveena (fake Raveena and fake Karishma), respectively.